-The Everson Museum of Art’s Outreach Program strengthens the presence of the Everson in the community and increases access to the visual arts to those who may otherwise be unable to visit the Museum.
+The Everson Museum of Art’s Outreach Program increases access to the visual arts for those who otherwise may be unable to visit the Museum.
 The program provides quality educational experiences that increase understanding and appreciation of the arts and promote lifelong learning.

 Who Do We Visit?

-Our trained docents visit senior centers, hospitals, libraries and K-12 schools with an emphasis on groups that are not able to visit the museum.
+Our trained docents visit senior centers, hospitals, libraries, K-12 schools and other community organizations with an emphasis on groups that are not able to visit the Museum.

 and special exhibitions.